Police Scotland has confirmed that a 21-year-old man has died in hospital following a road crash earlier this month

-The incident took place at around 12.15pm on Saturday, June 5, at the crossroads of Roman Road with Cadgers Loan.
+The collision happened at about 12.15pm on Saturday, June 5, at the crossroads of Roman Road with Cadgers Loan.

-Mr Lacon, from Fallin, was riding a white and black Yamaha motorcycle when he was involved in a collision with a grey Volkswagen Tiguan.
+Mr Lacon, from Fallin, was riding a white and black Yamaha motorcycle when he collided with a grey Volkswagen Tiguan.

-He was taken to Queen Elizabeth University Hospital in Glasgow with critical injuries, where he died on Saturday, June 12.
+He was taken to Queen Elizabeth University Hospital in Glasgow with critical injuries, where he a week later on Saturday, June 12.

 Sergeant David Marr, of Forth Valley Roads Policing Unit, said: “Our thoughts go out to Mr Lacon's family at this difficult time.